 It is a fact that the GPUs come with safety limitations and can shut down the system if the voltages are excessive.
-However, they do not have any protection procedures against slow yet permanent damage dealt by frequent power surges.
+However, they do not have any protection procedures against slow yet permanent damage dealt with by frequent power surges.

 These fluctuations can cause the silicon semiconductor of the GPU to degrade and eventually fail.

-Physical Lifespan of GPUs can Vary Drastically
+The Physical Lifespan of GPUs Can Vary Drastically

 Also Read: How to Tell if Motherboard is Bad or Dead?

-How Long Do GPUs Last Performance-Wise?
+How Long DOES GPUs Last Performance-Wise?

-In the second part of this article, I will talk about how long the GPU’s last performance-wise.
+In the second part of this article, I will talk about how long the GPUs last performance-wise.